galawaydude/LeetWrap/README.md

 ## Description

-This project is a FastAPI-based wrapper for LeetCode's GraphQL API.
-It provides a set of endpoints that allow users to interact with various LeetCode features, including fetching question details, user stats, submission lists, and more.

-## Features
+Leetwrap is an api for leetcode, I built this using the fastapi framework.
+You can use this API for getting most of the information you may need from leetcode.
+Use it for extensions, or any applications you are working on.

+## Info you can get

 - Fetch question details
 - Retrieve user stats
 - Get submission lists
 - Access language information
 - Fetch recent accepted submissions
-- Get the Question of the Day (QOTD)
+- Get the Question of the Day
 - Retrieve streak information
 - Access question hints
 - Manage user favorites